mihirchronicles/mihirchronicles.github.io/content/notes/no-risk-no-snack.md

 I became a risk mitigator.
 The impact of that was I became too skeptical about everything and missed out on the large returns before the COVID-19 pandemic.
 I had no interest in get-rich-quickly conversations.

 While everyone in the industry spent time debating about the biggest risk to the economy, I was watching the show from the sidelines.
 Everyone was busy making predictions about Tesla, Bitcoin, NFTs, interest rates, tax cuts, China, and money printing.
-But the industry missed out on the most important event of our lifetime-COVID-19 pandemic.
+But the industry missed out on the most important event of our lifetime – COVID-19 pandemic.

 Carl Richards, the author of The Behavior Gap said, “Risk is what’s left when you think you’ve thought of everything.”
 There is no better definition of risk than this.